LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-02-13-rustlings-threads.md

 let mut job_status = status_shared.lock().unwrap();
 ```

-Mutex lock in Rust is RAII-style lock.
-When the variable goes out of the scope, it will automatically unlocked.
+Mutex lock in Rust is an RAII-style lock.
+When the variable goes out of the scope, it will automatically be unlocked.

-The change of main thread's loop is to make sure thread goes sleep **without** lock acquired.
+The change of the main thread's loop is to make sure the thread goes to sleep **without** lock acquired.

 ```rust
 /* file: "exercises/threads/threads1.rs" */